jimhigson/oboe.js/writing/main/6_Conclusion.md

 });
 ~~~~

+The Clarinet version of the code may be seen in appendex (??).
+This
+version is greater in verbosity and obfuscation.
+I don't think a person
+could look at this source and understand what is being parsed without
+thinking about it for a long time.
+Parameter names such as 'key' or
+'value' must be chosen by the position of the token in the markup, prior
+to understanding the semantics it represents.
+By contrast, Oboe and
+JSON.parse both allow names to be given by the meaning of the token.

 The JSON.parse version is very closely coupled with the format that it
 is handling.
 We can see this in the fragments `records.data`,
 `record.url`, `record.name` which expects to find sub-trees at very